 Serving Occupational Therapy Clinics Nationwide

-Need a Medical Debt Collection Agency?
+Need a Medical/Commercial Debt Collection Agency?
 Contact Us

 Many clients of Occupational Therapy Centers do not want to use their insurance to make payment for the treatments received.
 Such clients are often unable to pay their medical bill as promised.
 Unpaid bills are a big problem for Occupational Therapy and Rehabilitation centers.
 Selecting a collection agency which has extensive experience working with Occupational Therapy doctors and professionals make a big difference in the recovery rates.